10am

 Decrim!
 What?
 Why?
 How?

-Exploring the fight for decriminalisation of sex work, the movement’s history, and its current manifestation in the UK and beyond.
+This presentation explores the fight for decriminalisation of sex work, the movement’s history, and its current manifestation in the UK and beyond.
 Offering a historical perspective as well as practical steps for change, the workshop seeks to empower attendees with knowledge and next steps, whether they are sex workers, allies, or allies-in-development.
+The workshop asks us to practice radical imagination, centre the voices of the most marginalised, and work through discomfort to focus on the material realities of sex workers and how decriminalisation can improve them.
+Suitable for people with no knowledge of the movement, as well as those looking to get engaged and do more to offer support.

 1pm